On geometrically transitive Hopf algebroids: Geometrically transitive Hopf algebroid: Definition, basic properties and the result

 \section{Geometrically transitive Hopf algebroid: Definition, basic properties and the result}

-In this section we recall the definition of geometrically transitive Hopf algebroids and prove some of theirs basic properties.
+In this section we recall the definition of geometrically transitive Hopf algebroids and prove some of their basic properties.
 Most of the results presented here are in fact consequences of those stated in \cite{Bruguieres:1994}.
+For sake of completeness, we give below slightly different elementary proofs of some of these results.